-We will use specialist online monitoring software, which in this school is called (Safeguard) This will be monitored by the DSL.
-All staff are responsible for ensuring that students are not accessing inappropriate online materials.
+We will use specialist online monitoring and filtering software, which in this school is called (Safeguard).
+This will be monitored by the DSL.
+All staff are responsible for ensuring that pupils are not accessing inappropriate online materials.

-Our school will make referrals to Channel if we are concerned that an individual might be susceptible/vulnerable to radicalisation.
+Our school will make referrals to Channel if we are concerned that an individual might be susceptible/ vulnerable to radicalisation.

-Our school has a "no platform" policy.
+Our school has a "no platform" policy and a prevent risk assessment.